smobs/99Problems/README.md

 Install [stack](http://docs.haskellstack.org/en/stable/README.html)

 Run:
-* `stack build` this could take some time
+* Run `stack build` at the root of the repo.
+This could take some time
-* `stack exec run-tests`

-You should see a list of failing tests in the console.
-These will be rerun everytime you save a file.

-In `src/Solutions/` you will find unimplemented methods for each of the Haskell Problems.
-Implement the method, pass the test and save the world :)
+* In `src/Solutions/` you will find unimplemented methods for each of the Haskell Problems.
+* When you are happy with your implementation run `stack test` and see if your method is correct.
+* Test passed?
+Great work.
+Move onto the next problem (or you could try a different approach!)
+* Test failed?
+Don't worry about it.
+The failure should include an example case where your function doesn't work.
+Try opening the repl (`stack ghci`) to work out what has gone wrong